kercheval/GradleCMPlugin/README.md

 }
 ```

-To use a specific version number that is controlled only by gradle
+*Example 3* To use a specific version number that is controlled only by gradle
 variables (this example will result in version 3.3).
 (Use autoincrement
 set to false to have the version match exactly).